-What you should avoid is to make this movement intentionally slow, as this will only decrease the training volume.
+What you should avoid is to make this movement intentionally slow, as this will only cause the training volume to decrease.

-If in the concentric there is no great discussion, in the eccentric it is very common to defend slower movements, to stay under tension longer.
+If in the concentric there is no great discussion, in the eccentric it is very common to defend slower movements, to stay under tension for a longer time.

 In comparison to the concentric phase, the eccentric phase should be slower, and the last thing you want here is to drop the weight.

 You must do the movement in a controlled manner, and you must be able to feel the muscle in question at work.

 Now, this doesn’t mean that 30-second negatives will give you more results.

 The time the muscle is under tension is important, but the load is also important, and if you significantly lower the load to increase the time under tension, you end up decreasing the magnitude of the tension itself.